-CYLAND is a nonprofit organization founded in 2007 in St. Petersburg by independent artists and curators.
-For over 13 years, CYLAND has been dedicated to supporting the production of and exhibiting New Media Art both on the Russian and international art scene.
+CYLAND is a nonprofit organization founded in 2007 by independent artists and curators.
+For over 13 years, CYLAND has been dedicated to supporting the production of and exhibiting New Media Art.
 We are promoting the emergence of new forms of art and high technology interactions, developing professional connections between artists, curators, engineers and programmers around the world and exposing wide audiences to the works in the field of robotics, video art, sound art and net art.
 Emerging or established, local or international — selected artists are provided with resources from technicians to

 equipment and professional development.

 «Probably, the simplest way to explain CYLAND is picturing it as the space where the science laboratory and the art studio merge together.
 It is here that the two sides (scientists, engineers, technicians — artists, art historians, curators) meet to share knowledge, carry out experiments, exhibit, teach, and talk to and with the public.
 At the end of the day, the two parts of this combination have a lot in common.
-After all, art and science are two difference approaches to the same end, understanding the way that the world we live in functions.» — Antonio Geusa, curator, art critic, specialist on Russian video art
+After all, art and science are two difference approaches to the same end, understanding the way that the world we live in functions.» — Antonio Geusa, curator, art critic

 CYLAND works with sound separately and as an element of artworks in various genres — installations, objects and performances.
 Starting from the first exhibition projects, the laboratory faced the challenge of presenting “pure” sound in exhibition venues along with other more “material” contemporary art works.
 Media players, directional sound sources, lounges for listening to works — the laboratory went through all of these stages in just over a decade.